avr microcontroller & DIY electronics |

 Auguste Busch nee Dührkop

 April 23, 1882 - 1952

 father: Johannes Marcus Friedrich Dührkop

 daughter: Martha zur Linde nee Busch (Dec 22, 1906-1999, married with Friedrich zur Linde)

-Johann Jakob grew up on the farm.
+Johann Jakob grew up on the farm in Rübke (altes Land close to Hamburg).
 His mother died when he was only 8 years old.
 She had been the 2. wife of his father.
 He had 2 elder half brothers, Carsten and Hinrich and one younger brother Wilhelm.